What is a Depressive Episode and Helpful Tips to Recover

 Progressive muscle relaxation is another helpful tool for those experiencing depression and anxiety.
 It involves tensing and relaxing the muscles in the body to reduce stress.
 Again, many smartphone apps offer guided progressive muscle relaxation exercises.

 - Challenge Negative Thoughts

-Cognitive-behavioral therapy (CBT) is an effective therapy for depression and other mood disorders.
+Cognitive-behavioral therapy (CBT) is effective for depression and other mood disorders.
 CBT proposes that a person’s thoughts affect their mood rather than their life situations.
 CBT involves changing negative thoughts into more balanced ones to alter feelings and behaviors.
-A qualified therapist can offer CBT sessions, but it is also possible to challenge negative thoughts without seeing a therapist.
+A qualified therapist can offer CBT sessions, but it is possible to challenge negative thoughts without seeing a therapist.
 Firstly, notice how often negative thoughts arise and what these thoughts say.
-These may include “I am not good enough,” or “I am a failure.”
+These may include “I am not good enough” or “I am a failure.”
 Then, challenge those thoughts and replace them with more positive statements, such as “I did my best” and “I am enough.”

 - Practice Mindfulness

 Take some time every day to be mindful and appreciate the present moment.
 This may mean noticing the warmth of sunlight on the skin when walking to work or the taste and texture of a crisp, sweet apple at lunchtime.
 Mindfulness allows people to fully experience their moment, not worrying about the future or dwelling on the past.

 Sleep can have a significant impact on mood and mental health.
 A lack of sleep can contribute to symptoms of depression, and depression can interfere with sleep.